 Knight’s Building and Rampart (Palazzina e Bastione del Cavaliere)

 The Knight's Building (Palazzina del Cavaliere) situated on the eponymous Rampart (Bastione del Cavaliere) was constructed in the era of the Republic of Florence, between 1527 and 1530.
 On the top, as revealed by the lunette painted by Giusto Utens (1599-1602), there used to be a building where Knight Malatesta Baglioni lived, giving this part of Boboli Gardens its name.
 It is the meeting point of the Rampart built during the siege of Florence in 1527, the fourteenth-century walls and the outer wall commissioned by Cosimo de’ Medici between 1546 and 1548 during the conflict with Siena.
 In 1614, two reservoirs were built to supply water to the new extension to the Boboli Gardens, one at the base of the Rampart, known as the Trout Reservoir (Conserva delle Trote) and the other within the Rampart itself, the Knight's Reservoir (Conserva del Cavaliere).
-At the end of the eighteenth century, Grand Duke Cosimo III de’ Medici commissioned the current Knight’s Building for his second-born son Giangastone.
+At the end of the 17th century, Grand Duke Cosimo III de’ Medici commissioned the current Knight’s Building for his second-born son Giangastone.
 It was constructed above the Trout Reservoir, which was in turn covered by a vaulted structure supported by a great pillar submerged in the water, giving this place a particularly fascinating aspect.

 In front of it lies the beautiful Knight’s Garden (Giardino del Cavaliere), accessed by a double staircase designed by Giuseppe del Rosso in 1793 which curves around a cylindrical structure topped with a circular terrace.